CALL US TO GET BACK TO UR DESTINATION

 So What Actually Happens If Diesel Goes Into a Petrol Car?

-You might struggle to start the engine.
-If it does start, it may run unevenly or feel weak.
-Some drivers notice knocking noises or sudden loss of power.
-Others don’t make it far at all.
+Engine start up may be difficult.
+If it does start, it may run unevenly or may be weak.
+Other drivers experience knocks or loss of power.
+Others don’t go far.

-If the engine keeps running, diesel can coat the fuel lines, spark plugs, and injectors.
-That’s where repair costs can climb.
+If the engine continues to operate, then diesel will coat the spark plugs, fuel lines and injectors.
+There, repair expenses can quickly escalate.

-If you realise the mistake before starting the engine, you’re in a much better position.
+If you know the error before cranking the car’s engine, you’re in a much better situation.

 Signs You May Have Put Diesel in Petrol Car